manuelbl/JavaDoesUSB/java-does-usb/jextract/README.md

 - `USB_NODE_CONNECTION_INFORMATION_EX`: This struct uses a packed layout without considering alignment.
 The last four members are on an odd offset even though they are multiple bytes long. *jextract* creates the correct offsets but defines strict alignment constraints for the members.
 So the memory layout cannot be instantiated as it throws an exception.

 - GUID constants like `GUID_DEVINTERFACE_USB_DEVICE` do not work.
 While code is generated, the code fails at run-time as it is unable to locate the symbol.
 This is due to the fact that `GUID_DEVINTERFACE_USB_DEVICE` actually resolve to a variable definition and not to a variable declaration.
 It is not part of any library.
 Such constants should be skipped by *jextract*.

+- *jextract* is a batch script and turns off *echo mode*.
+If a single batch scripts has multiple calls of *jextract*, two things need to be considered:

+    - If the regular command interpreter `cmd.exe` is used, *jextract* must be called using `call`, i.e. `call jextract header.h`.
+    - If *PowerShell* is used instead, `call` is not needed but *PowerShell* must be configured to allow the execution of scripts.
+    - *jextract* turns off *echo mode*.
+So the first call will behave differently than the following calls.